Healthy Homes Assessment Heretaunga

 Heretaunga Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required in all Heretaunga and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement for all Heretaunga and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate conformance with each Healthy Homes Standards that apply or will be in force during the tenure of the rental property.
+• Property managers and landlords are required to keep records that prove conformance with the Healthy Homes Standard that apply or will apply during the tenure of the rental property.

 Beginning 1 July 2021

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

 Beginning 1 July 2024